-- Three Legs Cooling Water - A TCM drink originating from Malaysia, this mineral-water tasting concoction is made with purified water and Gypsum Fibrosum – a mineral traditionally used to relieve excessive ‘heat’ in the body.
+- Three Legs Cooling Water - A TCM drink started in 1937 during the then British Malaya.
+Three Legs Brand started in Singapore and later introduce the range of Three Legs products to Malaya at a later time.
+This mineral-water tasting concoction is made with purified water and Gypsum Fibrosum – a mineral traditionally used to relieve excessive ‘heat’ in the body.
 You can find this bottled drink in all leading supermarkets.

 - Luo Han Guo drink - Commonly prescribed by TCM practitioners for coughs and sore throats, this humble fruit is quite literally, a ball of relief for excessive ‘heat’ in the body.
 Stocked at Chinese medical shops like Hock Hua Tonic and Thye Shan Medical Hall, you can buy this dried fruit for brewing your own drink, or in in bottles of fresh brew.

 What you eat greatly influences your body’s response to hot weather.
 Taking foods that are water and nutrient rich, such as bitter gourd, bamboo shoots and cucumbers are a good way to keep your body hydrated and cool.
 Cooling fruits like oranges, pears, water chestnuts, starfruit and lime are also great dietary additions to keep your body cool and your skin healthy.